Interdisciplinary Design Team

 Dusty Miller

-A former Senior Vice President and retired British Army Major, Dusty brings extensive experience in corporate business management, strategic planning, and military intelligence operations.
-With deep expertise in Joint and Coalition Intelligence, Counter-Intelligence (CI), Counter-Terrorism (CT), and Explosive Ordnance Disposal (EOD) intelligence, he is known for creating a systems-based approach to training and operational design.
-His career spans both military and civilian sectors, including scenario development, training strategy, and new systems integration.
+A former Senior Vice President and retired British Army Major, this accomplished leader brings extensive experience in corporate business management, strategic planning, and military intelligence operations.
+He has extensive experience in Joint and Coalition Intelligence, Counter-Intelligence (CI), Counter-Terrorism (CT), and Explosive Ordnance Disposal (EOD) intelligence.
+Utilizing the systems-based approach to training and operational design, he has made significant contributions to both the military and civilian sectors, to include scenario development, training strategies, and new systems integration for the U.S. Army Intelligence Center of Excellence (USAICoE) under the HTASC contract.

-Dusty led the development of a best-practice training exercise recognized by TRADOC and consistently earned top instructor ratings at the Military Intelligence Captains Career Course (MICCC).
+Renowned for instructional excellence and innovation, he led the development of a best-practice training exercise recognized by TRADOC and consistently earned top instructor ratings at the Military Intelligence Captains Career Course (MICCC).
 His leadership roles include managing the All-Source Fusion Cell during NATO’s first Rapid Reaction Corps certification in Germany and playing a pivotal role in the largest Joint Coalition Special Forces operation of the 2003 Gulf War.
-Dusty also oversaw a development team enhancing the user experience for the Distributed Common Ground System – Army (DCGS-A), further demonstrating a unique blend of operational insight and technical acumen.
+He also oversaw a development team enhancing the user experience for the Distributed Common Ground System – Army (DCGS-A), further demonstrating a unique blend of operational insight and technical acumen.

 David Nelson-Fischer